Software Testing | Endurance Testing

 Endurance Testing is a type of Software Testing that is performed to observe whether an application can resist the processing load it is expected to have to endure for a long period.
 During endurance testing, memory consumption is considered to determine potential failures.
 Performance quality is also calculated during Endurance Testing.

-Endurance testing includes examining a system while it withstands a huge load for a long period of time and measuring the reaction parameters of the system under such conditions.
-Endurance testing includes the testing of the operating system and the computer hardware up to or above their maximum loads for a long period of time.
+Endurance testing includes examining a system while it withstands a huge load for a long period and measuring the reaction parameters of the system under such conditions.
+Endurance testing includes the testing of the operating system and the computer hardware up to or above their maximum loads for a long period.

-Hence the endurance testing can be defined as a software testing type where a system or software application is tested with a load extended over a long period of time to observe the behavior of the software under such conditions.
+Hence endurance testing can be defined as a software testing type where a system or software application is tested with a load extended over a long period to observe the behavior of the software under such conditions.

-It is performed at the last stage of performance run cycle.
-Endurance testing ensures that the application is capable of handling the extended load without any delay of response time.
+It is performed at the last stage of the performance run cycle.
+Endurance testing ensures that the application is capable of handling the extended load without any delay in response time.

 Endurance Testing Process:

 - Establish the test environment: Determine the test environment and configure it so that it resembles the production environment.
 Make sure that every aspect possible of the databases, network configurations, hardware, and software matches the real production setup.